-The case worker will contact the victim and help determine what services are most appropriate to stop the abuse, neglect, exploitation and/or self-neglect.
+The case worker will contact the victim and help determine what services are most appropriate to stop the abuse, neglect, exploitation, and/or self-neglect.
 Those services may include:

 - in–home or other health care;